exyte/PopupView/README.md

 `headerView` - a view on top which won't be a part of the scroll (if you need one)

-`position` - topLeading, top, topTrailing, leading, center, trailing, bottomLeading, bottom, bottomTrailing `appearFrom` - `top, bottom, left, right`: determines the direction of appearing animation.
+`position` - topLeading, top, topTrailing, leading, center, trailing, bottomLeading, bottom, bottomTrailing `appearFrom` - `topSlide, bottomSlide, leftSlide, rightSlide, centerScale`: determines the direction of appearing animation.
 If left empty it copies `position` parameter: so appears from .top edge, if `position` is set to .top
+`disappearTo` - same as `appearFrom`, but for disappearing animation.
+If left empty it copies `appearFrom`.
 `animation` - custom animation for popup sliding onto screen
 `autohideIn` - time after which popup should disappear
 `dragToDismiss` - true by default: enable/disable drag to dismiss (upwards for .top popup types, downwards for .bottom and default type)